Vultures-V/ql1-voart-marketplace/CONTRIBUTING.md

 If you have questions, feel free to:
 - Open a GitHub Discussion
-- Join our Discord [link]
-- Email us at [your-email]
+- Email us at [venturesvone@gmail.com]

-Thank you for contributing to VOart! 🎴
+Thank you for contributing to QL1 Voart Marketplace! 🎴